Stability and performance verification of dynamical systems controlled by neural networks: algorithms and complexity: Stability analysis

 The answer to the first question is negative, at least for continuous-time systems, since in this case there exist polynomial dynamical systems for which no polynomial Lyapunov function exists~\cite[Proposition 5.2]{bacciotti2006liapunov}.
 What is perhaps more surprising is that the answer to the second question is negative even for the very simple class of \emph{linear} systems controlled by ReLU neural networks.
 This is implied by the following result, stating that the stability verification problem in this case is \emph{undecidable}:

-\begin{theorem} Let $A$ and $B$ be rational matrices and $\bs\psi $ the neural network~(\ref{eq:NN}) with ReLU activation functions and rational weights and biases.
-The following problem is undecidable: ``Is the system $x^+ = Ax + B\bs\psi(x)$ globally asymptotically stable?''. \end{theorem}
+\begin{theorem} The problem of deciding the global asymptotic stability of $x^+ = Ax + B\bs\psi(x)$ is undecidable in the Turing computation model, assuming the input of the decision algorithm is the rational matrices $A \in \mathbb{Q}^{n\times n}$, $B \in \mathbb{Q}^{n\times m}$ and the rational weights and biases of a ReLU neural network. \end{theorem}

-\begin{proof} The result follows from the undecidability of the global asymptotic stability problem for the saturated systems of the form $x^+ = \mr{sat}(Dx)$, where $\mr{sat} = \min(\max(x,-1),1)$ is the saturation function applied componentwise \cite[Theorem 2.1]{blondel2001stability}.
+\begin{proof} \looseness-1 Theorem 2.1 of~\cite{blondel2001stability} proves the undecidability of the global asymptotic stability problem for the saturated systems of the form $x^+ = \mr{sat}(Dx)$, where $\mr{sat} = \min(\max(x,-1),1)$ is the saturation function applied componentwise and $D$ is an $n$-by-$n$ rational matrix.
 Using the observation that